mengxshi/ProfanityDetection/README.md

 # ProfanityDetection
-This code detects for profanity in speeches.
+The scope of this project is to improve public speaking.
 The hardwares used for this is a Raspberry Pi 4 Model B, USB Microphone, and a mini vibration motor.
-When profanity is detected, the mini motor vibrates to notify the user that they are using profanity.
-The goal of this project is to make a device that help lower excessive profanity usage by notifying the user whenever they are swearing.
+When unprofessional speech is detected, the mini motor vibrates to notify the user that they are using profanity.